futoin/specs/draft/ftn12_async_api.md

     - integrate technology-specific Future/Promise as a step
 1. `AsyncSteps newInstance()`
     - create a new instance of AsyncSteps for standalone execution
+1. `boolean cast()`
+    - true, if AsyncSteps interface is in valid state for usage
+    - if not possible in technology, then see `state()` notes

 ### 2.2.2.
 Execution API - can be used only inside execute_callback